 Quick Link: Change my UMICH password now.

-We recommend that you change your UMICH (Level-1) password every six months.
-An easy way to remember this is to change your password when you change your clocks for Daylight Saving Time (DST).
+We recommend that you check your UMICH (Level-1) password every six months.
+An easy way to remember this is to check your password when you change your clocks for Daylight Saving Time (DST).

 This document offers tips for creating secure passwords and provides instructions for changing your UMICH (Level-1) password.
 It also tells you what to do if you forget your password.
 You use your UMICH password with your uniqname to log in to many U-M services and systems, including Wolverine Access, the MCommunity Directory,